 - “Verification alone can determine the accuracy and precision of our understanding.
 Yet, no method can verify perfect understanding.

 - “We can empathize and still misunderstand.
 That’s not necessarily bad.
-Some things are better left misunderstood.
+I find it presumptuous to claim we understand.

 Slim was heard saying...